Srinjoy2004/Srinjoy2004/README.md

 📫 How to reach me srinjoypramanik2004@gmail.com

 🚀 **Highlighted Project:**
-Check out my [HACK SYNTHESIS 2024 project](https://github.com/Srinjoy2004/HACK-SYNTHESIS-2024), which focuses on bridging the communication gap between the hard-of-hearing and hearing communities by translating Indian Sign Language (ISL) into real-time text and speech..
+Check out my [HACK SYNTHESIS 2024 project](https://github.com/Srinjoy2004/HACK-SYNTHESIS-2024), which focuses on bridging the communication gap between the hard-of-hearing and hearing communities by translating Indian Sign Language (ISL) into real-time text and speech.

 <h3 align="left">Connect with me:</h3>
 <p align="left">